Ethereum Taxes US 2026 – ETH Capital Gains, Staking & DeFi Guide

 ETH Staking Income

-- Solo validators: Rewards every ~6.4 minutes – significant record-keeping burden
+- Solo validators: Rewards every ~6.4 minutes — yes, that's a lot of income events

 - Lido stETH: Daily rebasing = daily income events